jetbrains-academy/javascript-fullstack-course/Frontend/DeletingMessage/Implementation/task.md

 #### A `messageDeleted` event
 Finally, we need to handle the `messageDeleted` event.
-Here, you should remove a message from the `messages` array where the `id` field matches `data.messageId`.
+Here, you should remove the corresponding message from the `messages` array where the `id` field matches `data.messageId`.
-Try implementing this deletion using the `'message'` event handler as an example.
-Or, you can use a hint:
+To implement this, use the `'message'` event handler as a reference, or use the following hint:

 <div class="hint">